erlware/erlware_commons/doc/signatures.md

 actually creates a new dictionary Signature record, that will be used subsequently in other calls.
 This might look a bit familiar from our previous less optimal approach.
-We have both the module name and the data. here in the record.
+We have both the module name and the data in the record.
 We call the module name named in `ModuleName` to create the initial data.
 We then construct the record and return that record to the caller and we have a new dictionary.
 What about the other functions, the ones that don't create